MicrosoftDocs/microsoft-365-docs/microsoft-365/enterprise/migration-roadmap-microsoft-365.md

 To maximize the business value of the Microsoft 365 Enterprise integrated suite of products, begin planning and implementing a strategy to migrate releases of:

 - The Office client installed on your computers to Microsoft 365 Apps for enterprise
-- Office servers installed on your servers to their equivalent services in Office 365
+- Office servers installed on your servers to their equivalent services in Microsoft 365
 - Windows 7 and Windows 8.1 on your devices to Windows 10 Enterprise

 >[!Note]